 Leading the charge has been the rufous hummingbird.
 This copper-colored sprite is among the most numerous Western hummers, spending early summer in Northwestern forests, from Oregon and Montana to the edge of Alaska.
 In late summer and early fall, most of the population migrates south through mountain meadows of the Rockies, heading for a wintering range in Mexico.
 But every fall, a few rufous hummingbirds stray east out of the Rockies, winding up in the Southeastern U.S.

-1950s: A few rufous show up in fall in Louisiana and stay through winter.
+1950s: A few rufous hummingbirds show up in fall in Louisiana and stay through winter.

-1970s: A few more hummingbirds start showing up and staying.
+1970s: As people begin actively feeding hummingbirds, a few more hummingbirds start showing up and staying.

 1990s: Dozens of hummingbirds are staying in Louisiana and beyond.

-2012: Hundreds of vagrant hummingbirds will likely winter all over the Southeast, including rufous, calliope and others.
+Currently: Hundreds of vagrant hummingbirds will likely winter all over the Southeast, including rufous, calliope and others, drawn by gardens designed with attracting hummingbirds in mind.